SoftwareAG/c8y-docs/content/microservice-sdk/microservice-sdk-introduction.md

 slug: introduction
 ---

-Microservices are server-side applications which may be used to extend the Cumulocity platform with customer-specific functionality.
+Microservices are server-side applications which may be used to extend the Cumulocity IoT platform with customer-specific functionality.

 If you want to jump right in, check out our Hello world tutorials for [Java](/microservice-sdk/java#java-microservice) and [C#](/microservice-sdk/cs#hello-world-basic).